ivyclare/Optimizing-ML-Pipeline-in-Azure/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 AutoML indicated that dataset was imbalanced just before training the model.
-In order to improve model performance, we will use methods like oversampling, undersampling and/or SMOTE to balance the dataset before training.
-This wil ensure that the model is actually identifying the minority class correctly.
+In order to improve model performance, we will use methods like oversampling, undersampling and/or SMOTE to balance the dataset before training. **This will improve the model performance that by ensuring that the model is actually identifying the minority class correctly.**

+In addition, to improve model performance, more data cleaning will be done.
+Some cleaning strategies include:
+- Some columns don't seem necessary like the `default` column.
+- Drop columns that are highly correlated using methods like principal components analysis.
+We drop these columns because they bring the same information to the model, so it is logical to remove one of them.
+- Check for outliers in numerical columns like `age` and remove them.
+Outliers have to be removed because they can cause the results of predictions to be skewed either positively or negatively which affects model performance negatively.

+Doing all these, will go a long way to improve model performance as explained above.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**